nystudio107/plugindev/README.md

 ## Setting Up Local Dev

-You'll need Docker desktop for your platform installed to run the project in local development
+You'll need [Docker desktop](https://www.docker.com/products/docker-desktop) for your platform installed to run the project in local development

+Craft CMS 3 runs out of the `cms_v3/` directory available at `http://localhost:8003`, and Craft CMS 4 runs out of the `cms_v4` directory available at `http://localhost:8004`.

+Each version of Craft CMS runs in separate Docker containers, and uses a separate database running out of the database containers (MySQL and Postgres).

-* Composer will have already created a `.env` file in the `cms/` directory, based off of the provided `example.env`
+Composer will have already created a `.env` file in the `cms_v3/` & `cms_v4` directories, based off of the respective `example.env` files.

+To set up your local dev environment:

+* Edit the `cms_v3/composer.json` file and change the line `"url": "/Users/andrew/webdev/craft_v3/*",` in `repostories` to point to your local plugin Git repositories for Craft CMS 3
-* Edit the `cms/composer.json` file and change the line `"url": "/Users/andrew/webdev/craft/*",` in `repostories` to point to your local plugin Git repositories
+* Edit the `cms_v4/composer.json` file and change the line `"url": "/Users/andrew/webdev/craft_v4/*",` in `repostories` to point to your local plugin Git repositories for Craft CMS 3
+* Edit the `docker-composer.yaml` file and change the line `- /Users/andrew/webdev/craft_v3:/Users/andrew/webdev/craft_v3` to point to your local plugin Git repositories
-* Edit the `docker-composer.yaml` file and change the line `- /Users/andrew/webdev/craft:/Users/andrew/webdev/craft` to point to your local plugin Git repositories
+* Edit the `docker-composer.yaml` file and change the line `- /Users/andrew/webdev/craft_v4:/Users/andrew/webdev/craft_v4` to point to your local plugin Git repositories
 * Start up the site with `make dev` (the first build will be somewhat lengthy)
-* Navigate to `http://localhost:8000` to use the site

 ### Login

+* Navigate to `http://localhost:8003` to use the Craft CMS 3 site
+* Navigate to `http://localhost:8004` to use the Craft CMS 3 site

-The default login is:
+The default login for both sites is:

 **User:** `admin` \
 **Password:** `password`